Cubic Differentials in the Differential Geometry of Surfaces: Global theory and Applications.

 For compact $\Sigma$, (\ref{glob-ch2}) has no solutions on $\Sigma$ of genus 0 or 1, as integration and the Gauss-Bonnet Theorem give a contradiction.
 Thus we restrict ourselves to the case of genus at least 2, and we assume the background metric $\mu$ is hyperbolic.

 The following existence theorem was first proved by the authors in \cite{loftin-mcintosh13} and extended by the first author, Huang and Lucia in \cite{huang-loftin-lucia12}.
 The combined existence result is \begin{thm} Let $\Sigma$ be a compact Riemann surface with hyperbolic metric $\mu$ and nonzero holomorphic cubic differential $Q_0$.
 For $t\in[0,\infty)$ consider $Q=tQ_0$.
-Then \begin{itemize} \item The unique solution for $t=0$ is $u=0$. \item There is a $T_0\ge(3\sqrt6 \sup_\Sigma\|Q_0\|_\mu)^{-1}$ so that there is a continuous family $u_t$ of smooth solutions to (\ref{glob-ch2}) for $t\in[0,T_0]$. \item There is a finite $T>T_0$ so that there are no solutions to (\ref{glob-ch2}) for $t\ge T$. \item For each $t\in(0,T_0)$, there is at least one other solution $v_t\neq u_t$ to (\ref{glob-ch2}).
+Then \begin{itemize} \item The unique solution for $t=0$ is $u=0$. \item There is a $T_0\ge(\sqrt{27/4} \sup_\Sigma\|Q_0\|_\mu)^{-1}$ so that there is a continuous family $u_t$ of smooth solutions to (\ref{glob-ch2}) for $t\in[0,T_0]$. \item There is a finite $T>T_0$ so that there are no solutions to (\ref{glob-ch2}) for $t\ge T$. \item For each $t\in(0,T_0)$, there is at least one other solution $v_t\neq u_t$ to (\ref{glob-ch2}).
 These $v_t$ satisfy $\lim_{t\to0^+}\sup |v_t|=\infty$.
-It is not known whether these solutions $v_t$ form a continuous family, except in a neighborhood of $T_0$, where the solutions $u_t$ and $v_t$ bifurcate; in other words, $v_t$ is continuous in $t$ on an interval of the form $(T_0-\epsilon,T_0)$ and $\lim_{t\to T_0^-} v_t=u_{T_0}$. \end{itemize} \end{thm}
+It is not known whether these solutions $v_t$ form a continuous family. \end{itemize} \end{thm}

 \begin{proof}[Idea of proof] The proof of the lower bound on $T_0$, the upper bound $T$, and the uniqueness for $t=0$ are in \cite{loftin-mcintosh13}, where existence is proved by the method of sub and super solutions.
 The existence of the continuous family $u_t$ on all of $[0,T_0]$ is proved in \cite{huang-loftin-lucia12}, following a continuity-method argument of Uhlenbeck \cite{uhlenbeck83}.
 The existence of $v_t$ is proved using a mountain pass argument in \cite{huang-loftin-lucia12}. \end{proof}